 - Users who can provide a justification for data privacy based on organizational policy

 Wildlife Insights encourages users to share their data publicly but also recognizes that data providers may also want to publish their data before sharing.
-In these cases, Wildlife Insights will provide an option to embargo data for 24 months before data is made public.
-An additional 24 month embargo may be requested (for a total of 48 months) by contacting Wildlife Insights at [email protected].
+In these cases, Wildlife Insights will provide an option to embargo data for up to 48 months before data is made public.
 Embargoed data will not be available to the public for the duration of the embargo, but project metadata (e.g., project name, objectives) may be shared with the public.

 - Users who belong to an Indigenous or First Nation Group